ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Backup 11-6-2024.md

 - Damage dealt to cards in dream/reality is permanent (until they leave).
 	- If a card is given a defense buff, then takes damage, then the buff goes away, the damage is assumed to have been done to the previously buffed defense before the defense the card still has.
 - Targets for cards are chosen as you play the card (as it enters dream), not on resolution.
 Same for abilities.
 The arrive ability is quite common and has specific rules surrounding it, that targets are chosen as you play the card if possible.
-- The reality zone has a limit of 8 non location cards and 8 location cards (for each player).
+- The reality zone has a limit of 8 non claim cards and 8 claim cards (for each player).
 	- This is mainly to not have to handle an indefinite number of cards online, the exact number can change a bit.
-	- Online, locations can stack up on top over each other in a corner of the board or something, and not count towards the main board limit.
+	- Online, claims can stack up on top over each other in a corner of the board or something, and not count towards the main board limit.
 	- If a card would enter a full board, the player should be prompted to choose a card on the board to replace (in which case the old card is discarded as the new one enters), or allow the new card to be discarded instead.
 		- There is not a clear answer for how the exact timing of this should work, and if the board is full whether the new card should enter and then be discarded or simply never enter in the first place.